 What was the point of going so far to end up doing what I didn’t want to do in my own country?

-So I cut down my hours and I started to do some online research (my fav pastime) on what other activities could I do to complement my time.
+So I cut down my hours and I started to do some online research (my fav pastime) on what other activities could I do to complement my time and income.

 As they say, if the job you are looking for doesn’t exist, just invent it!
 And this is what I did!

-So about 10 months after arriving in Argentina, I decided to use my skills and share my experience to help others on their journey as expatriates.
-First I created a website on tourism in Rosario, Rosario Connection and another one on Sports Management and Football for my boyfriend’s activity, Torneos Rosario and then this present website Anywhere in the World on expatriation and how to set up your own online business – sabinefep.com.
+So less than 6 months after arriving in Argentina, I decided to use my skills and share my experience to help others on their journey as expatriates in Argentina.
+First, I created a tourism website, Rosario Connection and another one on Sports Management and Football for my partner, Torneos Rosario and then this present website on expatriation and how to set up your own online business – sabinefep.com.

 I had been willing to set up my own enterprise for many years, as every change of country meant learning the language in order to find a local job and it can be very time- and money- consuming.
-It has been a long journey to get where I am today, a lot of trails and errors, a lot of reading and researching, prospecting and engaging with people and I want to share my tips and secrets with you!
+It has been a long journey to get where I am today, a lot of trails and errors, a lot of reading and researching, prospecting and engaging with people.

-I have met and worked with some incredible people (from many many nationalities!!!) in the past 15 years and they taught me a lot about marketing, communication, researching and leadership.
+In my off-line and online life, I have met and worked with some incredible people (from many many nationalities!!!) and they taught me a lot about marketing, communication, researching and leadership.

 When it comes to researching on a new country/city, getting a grip with a new language or culture, looking for a job or setting up a blog, I know exactly what you are going through, I have been in your shoes many times, believe me!